KelloVerra/PR2-Item-Dynamic-Emissive/README.md

 ![image](https://github.com/KelloVerra/PR2-Item-Dynamic-Emissive/assets/71198584/178aabc6-1976-4687-9034-bc4fff514884)

 ## Extra feature
-When it comes for translucent texture, it might gets quite difficult to get a pixel with an alpha below 24/255, Ive made it so that it will discard a pixel it it has an alpha lower than 1/255 (See minecraft:shaders/core/rendertype_entity_translucent_cull.fsh).
+When it comes for translucent/transparent texture, it might gets quite difficult to get a pixel with an alpha below 24/255 since minecraft discard anything with an alpha below it, Ive lowered the limit to 1/255 to preserve details, **you are free to modify the limit** *(See minecraft:shaders/core/rendertype_entity_translucent_cull.fsh)*.

 Tips : Make sure to `/time set midnight` !